leifliddy/asahi-fedora-usb/README.md

 **note:** substitute ```/dev/sda``` with the device id of your usb drive

-If you've previously installed this Fedora image to the usb drive, you can re-install the image without having to repartition/reformat the drive by providing the `-w` argument
+If you've previously installed this Fedora image to the usb drive, you can wipe the drive and install a new image without having to repartition/reformat the drive by providing the `-w` argument
 ```
 ./build.sh -wd /dev/sda
 ```